SingleDigitIQ/cozylights/README.md

 - add global step override api, ability to implement cozylights global step into a game/other mod global step more efficiently, maybe add generic global step call like mainloop or mainstep, see what other games do with it, choose or create convention for this i guess

 - add handle_async where it makes sense

+- ci for optional_depends auto update according to content db mods/games updates and releases

 LICENSE